Skip to content

 Cached Closures

-Caching closures is a basic optimization Holy and Squash to work with "generic" Datatypes.(1#what-is-a-datatype) It works generally by storing an "input" index based on parameters, and saving the result shape ID.
+Caching closures is a basic optimization Holy and Squash use to work with "generic" Datatypes.(1) It works generally by storing an "input" hash based on parameters, and saving the result shape ID.
 This caching system is important to make sure memory usage stays low (by not creating new serialization/deserialization functions), and to prevent ser/de IDs from getting out of hand in size.
 As an example, here's the vect3 caching src:

 1. Generic Datatypes are functions which take in Datatype(s) and return a Datatype